 The presence at the sea surface of an ice covered area modifies all the fluxes transmitted to the ocean.
-There are several way to handle sea-ice in the system depending on the value of the nn\ice namelist parameter.
+There are several way to handle sea-ice in the system depending on the value of the nn_ice namelist parameter.

-- nn\ice = 0 there will never be sea-ice in the computational domain.
+- nn_ice = 0 there will never be sea-ice in the computational domain.
 This is a typical namelist value used for tropical ocean domain.
 The surface fluxes are simply specified for an ice-free ocean.
-No specific things is done for sea-ice. - nn\ice = 1 sea-ice can exist in the computational domain, but no sea-ice model is used.
+No specific things is done for sea-ice. - nn_ice = 1 sea-ice can exist in the computational domain, but no sea-ice model is used.
 An observed ice covered area is read in a file.
 Below this area, the SST is restored to the freezing point and the heat fluxes are set to $-4 \ W/m^2 \ (-2 \ W/m^2)$ in the northern (southern) hemisphere.
 The associated modification of the freshwater fluxes are done in such a way that the change in buoyancy fluxes remains zero.
 This prevents deep convection to occur when trying to reach the freezing point (and so ice covered area condition) while the SSS is too large.
 This manner of managing sea-ice area, just by using si IF case, is usually referred as the ice-if model.
-It can be found in the sbcice\if.F90 module. - nn\ice = 2 or more A full sea ice model is used.
+It can be found in the sbcice_if.F90 module. - nn_ice = 2 or more A full sea ice model is used.
 This model computes the ice-ocean fluxes, that are combined with the air-sea fluxes using the ice fraction of each model cell to provide the surface ocean fluxes.
-Note that the activation of a sea-ice model is is done by defining a CPP key (key\lim2, key\lim3 or key\cice).
-The activation automatically overwrites the read value of nn\ice to its appropriate value (i.e. 2 for LIM-2, 3 for LIM-3 or 4 for CICE).
+Note that the activation of a sea-ice model is is done by defining a CPP key (key_lim2, key_lim3 or key_cice).
+The activation automatically overwrites the read value of nn_ice to its appropriate value (i.e. 2 for LIM-2, 3 for LIM-3 or 4 for CICE).

-7.9.5 Interface to CICE (sbcice\cice.F90)
+7.9.5 Interface to CICE (sbcice_cice.F90)

-It is now possible to couple a global NEMO configuration (without AGRIF) to the CICE sea-ice model by using key\cice.
+It is now possible to couple a global NEMO configuration (without AGRIF) to the CICE sea-ice model by using key_cice.
 The CICE code can be obtained from LANL and the additional 'hadgem3' drivers will be required, even with the latest code release.
-Input grid files consistent with those used in NEMO will also be needed, and CICE CPP keys ORCA\GRID, CICE\IN\NEMO and coupled should be used (seek advice from UKMO if necessary).
-Currently the code is only designed to work when using the CORE forcing option for NEMO (with calc\strair = true and calc\Tsfc = true in the CICE namelist), or alternatively when NEMO is coupled to the HadGAM3 atmosphere model (with calc\strair = false and calc\Tsfc = false).
-The code is intended to be used with nn\fsbc set to 1 (although coupling ocean and ice less frequently should work, it is possible the calculation of some of the ocean-ice fluxes needs to be modified slightly - the user should check that results are not significantly different to the standard case).
+Input grid files consistent with those used in NEMO will also be needed, and CICE CPP keys

+$\label{eq:cic_strair} \textbf{ORCA}GRID, \textbf{CICE}I\textbf{N}N\textbf{EMO} and coupled should be used (see kadvice from UKMO if necessary).
+Currelist), or alternatively when NEMO is coupled to the HadGAM3 atmosphere model (with \textit{calc strair} = falsice flux es needs to be modified slightly-the user should check that results are not significantly different to the following property of the proper$

 There are two options for the technical coupling between NEMO and CICE.
 The standard version allows complete flexibility for the domain decompositions in the individual models, but this is at the expense of global gather and scatter operations in the coupling which become very expensive on larger numbers of processors.
+The al-

-The alternative option (using key\nemocice\decomp for both NEMO and CICE) ensures that the domain decomposition is identical in both models (provided domain parameters are set appropriately, and processor\shape = square-ice and distribution\wght = block in the CICE name-list) and allows much more efficient direct coupling on individual processors.
-This solution scales much better although it is at the expense of having more idle CICE processors in areas where there is no sea ice.
+$\textbf{ternative option (using key_nemocice}{d} ecomp for both NEMO and CICE) ensures that the domain decomposition list) and allows much more efficient direct coupling on individual processors.
+This solutions cales much better alternative the processor of the pr$ nn_fwb=0 no control at all.
+The mean sea level is free to drift, and will certainly do so.